jagaapple/string_foundation.rb/README.md

 And then run `bundle install` .

 ### Basic Usage
-The following is a part of StringFoundation provides.
+The following is a part of String Foundation provides.

 ```ruby
 # Check for convertable.